nicholasammann/eryst-rpg-website/Sunflower Meadow/.sessions/session10.md

 ### 11
-Delivering Lord Bernard back to his home in the northern foothills of the mountains Maybe some crow kingdom/family plot stuff
+Delivering Lord Bernard back to his home in the northern foothills of the mountains Maybe some raven kingdom/family plot stuff

 ### 12
 Traveling through the obsidian valley and arriving at Rosenrigg